sigma-andex/purescript-httpurple/docs/Middleware.md

-# Writing and Using Middleware in HTTPure
+# Writing and Using Middleware in HTTPurple 🪁

-Since HTTPure routers are just pure functions, you can write a middleware by simply creating a function that takes a router and an `HTTPure.Request`, and returns an `HTTPure.ResponseM`.
+Since HTTPurple 🪁 routers are just pure functions, you can write a middleware by simply creating a function that takes a router and an `HTTPure.Request`, and returns an `HTTPure.ResponseM`.
 You can then simply use function composition to combine middlewares, and pass your router to your composed middleware to